Loading

 Frisk search

-If you need a frisk search (a physical pat-down), you will be:
+If you need a frisk search (a physical pat-down), you:

-A screening officer of the same gender will conduct the frisk search in a way that preserves your dignity and treats all travellers equally.
+• can request a screening officer of the same gender conduct the frisk search

 Explosive trace detection